danomatika/ofxMidi/README.md

 To (re)generate project files for an *existing* project:

-* click the "Import" button in the ProjectGenerator
+* Click the "Import" button in the ProjectGenerator
-* navigate to the base folder for the example project ie. "midiInputExample"
+* Navigate to the project's parent folder ie. "ofxMidi", select the base folder for the example project ie. "midiOutputExample", and click the Open button
-* click the "Update" button
+* Click the "Update" button

 If everything went ok, you should now be able to open the generated project and build/run the example.